Chaz Mostert: Development Series

-In 2010 Chaz Mostert got the chance to drive a Miles Racing Ford BF Falcon at Bathurst in the Fujitsu V8 Supercar Series.
+In 2010, Mostert got the chance to drive a Miles Racing Ford BF Falcon at Bathurst in the Fujitsu V8 Supercar Series.
 Mostert finished 6th and 4th in the two races, leading to a deal with Miles Racing for the 2011 season.
 Again, he performed strongly for the team, particularly in wet conditions.
 Ford Performance Racing signed him for the final two rounds at Sandown and Homebush to drive the team's first Development Series car, a FG Falcon.
 Mostert scored a pole position on debut for the team at Sandown and took three race podiums in the final two rounds.
 Mostert's performances earned him the Mike Kable Young Gun Award at the end of 2011.

 2012 saw Mostert continue with Ford Performance Racing in the Development Series.
 At the first round, the Adelaide 500, Mostert took pole and clean swept the weekend with two race wins, one of two round wins in the season.
 He finished third in the championship in what was considered one of the strongest ever Development Series fields, with Scott McLaughlin, Scott Pye and Nick Percat rounding out the championship top four.
 On 1 December 2012 Mostert was awarded an Honorary commission as a Lieutenant in the Royal Australian Navy.
 He was presented with his commission by the Chief of Navy Vice Admiral Raymond Griggs.

 In 2013, Mostert again won the Adelaide 500 round of the Development Series, now driving for MW Motorsport.
 Before the second round, Mostert had been called up to V8 Supercars and did not take any further part in the championship.